FujiiLabCollaboration/MNISQ-quantum-circuit-dataset/README.md

 ### Local Dataset Download
 Should you prefer working with datasets locally and employing the standard QASM formalism, our guide [Downloading Datasets](doc/source/notebooks/download_datasets.py) will walk you through the process.
-We found a bug in the fashion and kuzushiji standard qasm files, for now you should use the qulacs QASM files for these two datasets.
-Check back in a few days whent this comment disappears.

 ## Getting Started
 Embark on your journey with the MNISQ dataset and Quantum Machine Learning experiments.
 Comprehensive guidance can be found in our documentation: [Documentation](doc/sources)